LibrariesHacked/openlibrary-search/README.md

 # Open Library database

-Open Library is an online free library of bibliographic data and includes [full data dumps](https://openlibrary.org/developers/dumps) of all its data.
+Open Library is an online library of bibliographic data and includes [full data dumps](https://openlibrary.org/developers/dumps) of all its data.

 This project provides instructions and scripts for importing this data into a PostgreSQL database and some sample queries to test the database.